Exciton-polarons in the presence of strongly correlated electronic states in a MoSe$_2$/WSe$_2$ moir\'e superlattice: Discussion

 The extraordinary $g$-factors observed under hole doping can be understood by considering the effect of a magnetic field on a localised hole in the triangular moir\'e superlattice.
 As a result of exchange interactions with other holes in its environment, such a hole experiences an effective magnetic field which is the sum of the externally applied field and the field induced by the other holes which in turn is proportional to the magnetisation $M$ of the localised hole gas (i.e., $\propto\lambda_X M$, with $\lambda_X$ being a coupling constant).

-To calculate the induced field for a given fractional filling, we first determine the configuration of localised carriers that minimises the electrostatic repulsion energy using a simulated annealing technique (see Supplementary Section 12 for details).
+To calculate the induced field for a given fractional filling, we first determine the configuration of localised carriers that minimises the electrostatic repulsion energy using a simulated annealing technique (see Supplementary text for details).
 To describe the spin response of this arrangement of charges, we consider a Heisenberg Hamiltonian with distance-dependent antiferromagnetic isotropic exchange interactions $J(r)=J_0 \exp(-r/r_0)$ with $J_0$ denoting the magnitude of the exchange coupling at the characteristic length scale $r_0$.
-For this Hamiltonian, the induced magnetic field and the corresponding g-factor enhancement, $g^\ast/g$, of a localised hole are calculated within mean-field theory (see Supplementary Section 12 for a detailed description).
-To obtain the effective g-factor of the attractive exciton-polaron which is probed in our experiments, we assume that its g-factor enhancement due to exchange interactions with localised holes is the same as that of a single hole, but that the "non-enhanced" g-factor $g$ can be different.
-The experimental value of this non-enhanced $g$ is unknown since the g-factors of exciton-polarons are dependent on paramagnetic interactions and phase-space filling effects as carrier concentration is changed, even for monolayer TMDs \cite{back2017giant}.
-Therefore, we treat $g$ as an adjustable parameter choosing its value such that the calculated and experimentally measured g-factors agree at $\nu = -1$.
+For this Hamiltonian, the induced magnetic field and the corresponding $g$-factor enhancement, $g^\ast/g$, of a localised hole are calculated within mean-field theory (see Supplementary text for a detailed description).
+To obtain the effective $g$-factor of the attractive exciton-polaron which is probed in our experiments, we assume that its $g$-factor enhancement due to exchange interactions with localised holes is the same as that of a single hole, but that the `non-enhanced' $g$-factor $g$ can be different.
+The experimental value of this non-enhanced $g$ is unknown since the $g$-factors of exciton-polarons are dependent on paramagnetic interactions and phase-space filling effects as carrier concentration is changed, even for monolayer TMDs \cite{back2017giant}.
+Therefore, we treat $g$ as an adjustable parameter choosing its value such that the calculated and experimentally measured $g$-factors agree at $\nu = -1$.

-Figure~\ref{fig4}f shows that the filling dependence of the calculated g-factor is in good qualitative agreement with the experimental results.
+Figure~\ref{fig4}F shows that the filling dependence of the calculated $g$-factor is in good qualitative agreement with the experimental results.
 Specifically, it reaches a maximum at $\nu=-1$, where the average number of occupied moir\'e sites around the localised hole is largest and the strong exchange interactions between neighboring spins give rise to a large effective magnetic field.
 The model also captures the plateau-like feature between $\nu=-1/3$ and $-2/3$.
-In contrast to the experimental findings, however, the calculated g-factor is symmetric around $\nu=-1$.
+In contrast to the experimental findings, however, the calculated $g$-factor is symmetric around $\nu=-1$.
 Further theoretical work is required to understand this discrepancy.

 Finally, we estimate $U/t$ in our device.
 The antiferromagnetic coupling between neighbouring spins due to the kinetic exchange mechanism can be estimated as $J\approx-t^2/U$, where $t$ is the hopping amplitude between neighbouring moir{\'e} lattice sites.
 Using the value of $\theta$ at $\nu = -1$ we estimate $J\approx-0.4$ meV.
 By combining $J$ with the estimated melting temperature of the correlated state at $\nu=-1$ ($\sim$55~K) we obtain $U/t\approx3.5\pm0.4$.
 This experimental value agrees well with predicted values for MoSe$_2$/WSe$_2$ heterostructures with stacking angles $\sim3^{\circ}$ and $\sim57^{\circ}$ \cite{wu2018hubbard}.